ezekg/flint/README.md

 ----------------

-Here are different gutter modifiers that may be called in when defining spans. **You should note**, that when using shorthands the gutter modifiers are recursive across all breakpoints.
+Here are different gutter modifiers that may be called in when defining spans using the `$gutter` variable. **You should note**, that when using shorthands the gutter modifiers are recursive across all breakpoints.

 ```scss
 // no left margin